vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 poetry/1_alam/andhvc3u.htm.
 Input by members of the Sansknet project.

-Andersen, Walter K. & and Shridhar ḍDamle
+Andersen, Walter K. & and Shridhar d.
+Damle

 1987 The Brotherhood in SaffroṇThe Rashtriya Svayamsevak Sangh and Hindu Revivalism.
 Boulder/London.